Azure/azure-iot-sdk-c/doc/devbox_setup.md

 > Note: Any samples you build will not work until you configure them with a valid IoT Hub device connection string.
 For more information, see the [samples section](#samplecode) below.

-It is possible to use OpenSSL as your TLS stack instead of the default schannel when running on Windows, although this is *highly* discouraged.
+It is possible to use OpenSSL as your TLS stack instead of the default Schannel when running on Windows, although this is *highly* discouraged.
 See [this document][windows-and-openssl] for more.

 <a name="linux"></a>